 Offshore Crane Operator – Stage 3 Re-assessment

-Participants shall hold a current Stage 3 Certificate of Competency and be experienced in all facets of offshore crane operations.
+Participants shall hold a current Stage 3 Certificate of Competency and be experienced in offshore crane operations.

-cargo operations performed in the period since last assessment.
+crane operations performed in the period since last assessment

 Language, Literacy and Numeracy Requirements

 This assessment requires the ability to read and interpret typical product specifications, job sheets, procedures, material labels and safety information as provided to operators.
 Writing is required to the level of completing workplace forms.
 Numeracy is required to calculate loads and estimate balance points for slinging.
 All assessment activities will be conducted in English.

 Number of Participants

 Course Fee and Additional Service Costs

 $2,838.00 ($2,580.00 + GST).
 This course fee includes catering each day of the course duration.

 Course participants are required to agree with the terms and conditions of enrolment, available for reading during the online enrolment process.